ThatCodebyTony/OED-Test/README.md

 -----------------------------------------------
 1- src/server/test/web/readingsBarMeterQuantity.js is the code we are working on, Thanks Arthur for finding it!

-2- We are told to compare the data from b12 with expected values.
+2- We are told to compare the data from "B12" with expected values.

+3 - B12 is "readings_ri_15_days_76.csv"

+4 - I uploaded both "readings_ri_15_days_76.csv" and "README.md" from the DesignDoc.